aphraz/e2ecicd/README.md

-# End-to-End CI/CD Pipeline for Kubernetes Deployment
+# End-to-End CI/CD Pipeline for Simple Node App Deployment on EKS

 ## Table of Contents